-Chaos and unanswered calls as parents try to find separated children
+Chaos as parents, lawyers try to find separated children

 When children are separated at the border, they are designated as "unaccompanied alien children" and sent to facilities in states such as Michigan, New York and South Carolina.
 In the past, more than 100 shelters in 17 states have housed unaccompanied children.

-In some cases, federal officials secretly send the children to city facilities without notifying the local government, as was the case in New York City, making finding them even more complicated.
+In some cases, federal officials secretly sent the children to city facilities without notifying the local government, as was the case in New York City, making finding them even more complicated.

 US officials are not doing much to help reunite families, according to lawyers and immigrants rights group.
 Trump's executive order does not address the uniting of families already separated -- and existing policies place the onus on parents to find their own children.